kevin-robb/orb_slam_implementation/README.md

     DRIVE/
       DATA/
         DATASET_NAME/
-          nuance_car.yaml
+          CONFIG.yaml
           timestamps.txt
-            images/
-              mav0/
-                cam0/
-                  data/
+            images/mav0/
+              cam0/data/
-                    * all the images
+                * all the left images
-                cam1/
-                  data/
+              cam1/data/
-                    * all the images
+                * all the right images

 So on the virtual machine, with the drive connected, you're almost ready to run ORB_SLAM3.
 Copy the bash script in `scripts/run_orbslam.sh` from this repository onto your virtual machine, and ensure it is executable with the command `chmod +x run_orbslam.sh`.
 Open it with your favorite text editor, and comment/uncomment the specified sections to set all the parameters accordingly.
 Then execute it: